 - refuse to respond.

-Where the CCG refuses to respond to a request, we will provide a full explanation as to the reasons why to the individual, informing them of their right to complain to the Information Commissioner's Office and to a judicial remedy without undue delay, at the latest within one month.
+Where the organisation refuses to respond to a request, we will provide a full explanation as to the reasons why to the individual, informing them of their right to complain to the Information Commissioner's Office and to a judicial remedy without undue delay, at the latest within one month.

 You are also free to contact the Information Commissioner’s Office directly in the event you remain dissatisfied whose contact details are included within the questions and complaints section below.